HeatherBluesky/Week-6-Day-1/hw_scope_whodunnit.md

 console.log(suspects);
 console.log(`Suspect three is ${suspectThree}.`);
 ```
-/// The suspects are miss scarlet, professor plum, colonel mustard
+/// The suspects are miss scarlet, professor plum, colonel mustard was changes in the first let to be CM so secong print will run the original lets
 /// suspects three is mrs peacock

 #### Episode 5